HelloBeastie/HelloBeastie.github.io/contact-us.md

 # [](#Contact Us)Contact Us

-Contact us and heres my gitpage twitter etc etc

-{% include footer.html %}
+Contact us and heres my gitpage twitter etc etc {% include footer.html %}s

 {::comment}
 Find out how to get the feed that the minima page has with the icons for facebook and we should also have a list of other places where they can find us